-Alongside this thematic approach discrete intervention to support learning in numeracy and literacy will focus on Boys being able to catch up and fill in gaps in learning.
-A reading and literacy intervention program supports the intervention-based curriculum, where gaps in learning are planned for and addressed on an individual basis.
+Alongside this thematic approach discrete intervention to support learning in numeracy and literacy will focus on pupils being able to catch up and fill in gaps in learning.
+The reading and literacy Lexia and Phonics program supports the intervention-based curriculum, where gaps in learning are planned for and addressed on an individual basis.